Scroll Down For:

 SCHOOL SHOP: For the convenience of pupils, they can buy copies, pencils, pens and other stationery items, in the school shop, which is located in the school office.

 SCHOOL INITIATIVES: As well as having excellent facilities, we offer several additional opportunities to our boys which include, Station Teaching, Team Teaching, Aistear, Reading Recovery, Ready Set Go Maths, In-Class Support, Fine Motor, Gross Motor & Social Initiatives, as well as EAL Language Support.
+We also have Friday Adventures (weather permitting) where the boys get the opportunity of getting out & about to the many places of interest, nearby.
+The Glasheen Mile is also a big hit and was featured on RTE News.

 STANDARDISED TEST SCORES